aogriffiths/relay/relay-specification.md

 Abstract
 ------------------------------------------------------------------------------------------------------------------------

-This document specifies "Relay" - a protocol for syndicating content following the publish subscribe pattern.
+This document specifies "Relay" - a protocol for syndicating content following a publish/subscribe and webhook pattern.